 See also Comment to Instruction 7.6 (Unseaworthiness Defined).

+Revised March 2025

 7.6 Unseaworthiness—Defined

 A vessel owner has a duty to provide and maintain a seaworthy vessel.
 [That duty cannot be delegated to anyone else.]

 A vessel is seaworthy if the vessel and all of its parts and equipment are reasonably fit for their intended purpose [and it is operated by a crew reasonably adequate and competent for the work assigned].